minhok1/technical-interview-prep/SystemDesign.md

 ## Overview

 - Use the RADIO framework
+- Start off with asking what the expected outcome is - I know it's up to me to define these, but there must be certain overview of what you expect to see at the end of this.
+What would that be?
+Is it more data flow centred?

 ## Requirements

 - Divide this into functional requirements (absolutely required core flow) and non-functional requirements (performance and scalability)
-  - Functional requirements: Should contain important info like what the UI should look like and what each major component should do and how the user is supposed to interact with the documents and what kinds of data types are supported
+  - Functional requirements: Should contain important info like what the UI should look like and what each major component should do and how the user is supposed to interact with the documents and what kinds of data types are supported - Think about what IT SHOULD DO as a part of its core functionalities
   - Non-functional: Browsers to be supported, devices (or screen sizes) to support, performance requirements (e.g. should it work with short network band?
 How fast should it load?), offline mode (application loads images that are already loaded even if it goes offline)
 - Other questions to consider:
   - Who are the main users?

 ## Architecture

-- Start off by quickly drawing out the UI in an abstract way (with different screen sizes) -> this is different from the MVC model with controller.
+- Start off by quickly drawing out the UI in an abstract way (with different screen sizes)
+- Then do a quick frontend hierarchy -> this is different from the MVC model with controller.
 You can still have the client store, but focus more on dividing app into multiple views and the control, and their own sub components.
 Controls should be responsible for actions and View should have different views.
 You can later expand this diagram to include the controller between client and server, server as black box, and specify what kinds of normalized store there is
 - Application can have shared components and pages (or router routes)
 - Popular approach: Infinite scrolling
   - Top and bottom sentinel -> when viewport intersects with the bottom viewport, load the next round of items.
 In the case of pins (Pinterest), we will have a pins queue, where the first few elements are shifted out and new ones are added.
 Don't forget to leave a row or two above and below the viewport always to make sure they're ready.
 Also, unless it's a linear one like facebook news feed, make sure to positions these UI elements absolutely within the div and translate them up and down when scrolling.
 Otherwise, removing and adding DOM elemtns are very expensive.